spatie/phpunit-snapshot-assertions/README.md

 ![run-tests](https://img.shields.io/github/actions/workflow/status/spatie/phpunit-snapshot-assertions/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/phpunit-snapshot-assertions.svg?style=flat-square)](https://packagist.org/packages/spatie/phpunit-snapshot-assertions)

-> Snapshot testing is a way to test without writing actual test cases
+Snapshot testing is a way to test without writing actual test cases.

+You can learn more in [this free video](https://spatie.be/courses/testing-laravel-with-pest/snapshot-testing) from our Testing Laravel course.
+Don't worry you can use this package in non-Laravel projects too.

 ```php
 use Spatie\Snapshots\MatchesSnapshots;